 Pricing for this CDN is based on region.
 For example, content delivery inside the US starts at 8.5 cents for GB for the first 10 TB of data.
 Prices tend to be higher in regions with less developed infrastructure.

 Next, let’s look at our own video streaming solutions.
-Dacast works exclusively with Akamai CDN to deliver its video content and resell its streaming data at a very special price.
-All live streaming and VOD content is delivered via Akamai.
+Dacast works exclusively with the world’s best top-tier CDNs to deliver its video content and resell its streaming data at a very special price.
+All live streaming and VOD content is delivered via Limelight or Akamai.
 Dacast also adds a wide range of video features, many of which are unavailable with other CDN providers.

 Pricing is cost-competitive.
-A Starter plan is just $19 per month for new streamers and low-volume needs.
-The popular Premium Plan ($125/month) adds pro-features like monetization and video API access and reduces per-GB bandwidth costs.
-The per-GB cost falls to just 6 cents per GB with this plan.
+A Developer plan is just $21 per month for new streamers and low-volume needs.
+The popular Scale Plan ($125/month) adds pro-features like monetization and video API access and reduces per-GB bandwidth costs.
 Custom-priced plans are also available for high-volume streaming needs.

-Finally, we also offer event-based pricing, which is ideal for one-time events or the occasional broadcaster.
+Finally, if live streaming an event interests you, we also offer event-based pricing, which is ideal for one-time events or the occasional broadcaster.

 IBM Cloud Video